magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_reading-the-natural-mind.md

 this sort of experience is also similar to our own practice.
 It’s the same for everybody.
 Why?
 Because we are still grounded in defilements.
 The Buddha had defilements also, but he had a lot of wisdom in this respect.
-While still worldlings the Buddha and the were just the same as us.
+While still worldlings the Buddha and the arahants were just the same as us.
 If we are still worldlings then we don’t think correctly.
 Thus when wanting arises we don’t see it, and when not wanting arises we don’t see it.
 Sometimes we feel stirred up, and sometimes we feel contented.
 When we have not wanting we have a kind of contentment, but we also have a kind of confusion.
 When we have wanting, this can be contentment and confusion of another kind.
 It’s all intermixed in this way.

 Knowing Oneself and Knowing Others
 ----------------------------------